spotahome/service-level-operator/Readme.md

+# Deprecated and unmaintained in favor of [Sloth]

+**TL;DR: This project will no longer be updated, and is encouraged people use [Sloth] instead.**

+The project has not been getting updates for a while, [Sloth] satisfies all the features this projects has and more, also, more up to date.

+If you are migrating from this project to [Sloth], check [service-level-operator-sloth-migrator](https://github.com/slok/service-level-operator-sloth-migrator) to migrate easily.

 # service-level-operator [![Build Status][travis-image]][travis-url] [![Go Report Card][goreport-image]][goreport-url] [![docker image][quay-image]][quay-url]

 Service level operator abstracts and automates the service level of Kubernetes applications by generation SLI & SLOs to be consumed easily by dashboards and alerts and allow that the SLI/SLO's live with the application flow.